Suzanne (Mark Ronson and Raye song): Composition

 "Suzanne" was written by Ronson, Raye, Tommy Brenneck, and Eric Hagstrom, and produced by Ronson and Brenneck.
 Music critics classified it as a soul song with the jazz sound of Raye's vocal performance.
 "Suzanne" was titled after a woman described throughout the song, who serves as its muse and center theme: "Grey skies out the window, but she's a summer breeze / Come and set the tone, I dare, come and sit down next to me, Suzanne".
 When presenting the track to Audemars Piguet, they learned that a woman named Suzanne Audemars was a descendant of the brand's founding families.
 Uproxxs critic Aaron Williams interpreted that the description could also be referencing the English countryside.
 Ronson compared the song to "hanging out with your first crush on a summer day", and described it as "slightly melancholy, but still joyous".

 Commercial performance

 "Suzanne" debuted at number 34 on the UK Singles Chart dated 20 June 2025, earning Ronson and Raye their twelfth and eighteenth top 40 hits on the chart respectively.
-It did not reach any major international charts.